dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 ```

 Here, the `calc` block establishes a chain of equalities, `unit1 == bop(unit1, unit2) == unit2` by using an intermediate assertion to justify each step.
-This is more information than Dafny strictly needs, but can make the proof both more readable and less variable.
+This is more information than Dafny strictly needs, but can make the code more readable and the verification less variable.

 ## Instantiating universally quantified formulas